IC 2391

 IC 2391 (also known as the Omicron Velorum Cluster or Caldwell 85) is an open cluster in the constellation Vela consisting of hot, young, blueish stars, some of which are binaries and one of which is a quadruple.
-Persian astronomer A. a.-R. al-Sufi first described it as "a nebulous star" in c.
+Persian astronomer Abd al-Rahman al-Sufi first described it as "a nebulous star" in c.
 964. It was re-found by Abbe Lacaille and cataloged as Lac II 5.

 Description

 IC 2391 is centred about 490 light-years away from Earth and can be seen with the naked eye.
 It contains about 30 stars with a total visual magnitude of 2.5, spread out across 50 arcminutes.

 Member stars

 These are some of the prominent members of IC 2391: